ms-iot/iot-core-azure-dm-client/docs/reboot-management.md

 <pre>
 "response" : "<i>see below</i>"
-"rejectionReason" : "<i>see below</i>"
 </pre>

 Possible `"response"` values are:

 - `"accepted"` - The reboot request was accepted.
 The device will attempt to reboot momentarily (note: the attempt might fail, see below)
-- `"rejected"` - The device rejected the reboot request.
-The device will not reboot.
-To get more details, see the `"rejectionReason"` field.

-Possible `"rejectionReason"` values are:

 - `"disabled"` - is returned when the application flags its busy state by calling `"AllowReboots(false)"`.
 - `"inActiveHours"` - is returned when the immediate reboot command is received between the active hours as specified by `windowsUpdatePolicy` (see [Windows Update Management](windows-update-management.md)